WRTV (New Jersey)

-WRTV was a television station that broadcast on channel 58 in Asbury Park, New Jersey, United States.
-It was owned by the Walter Reade Organization and broadcast as an independent station between January 22, 1954, and April 1, 1955, in hopes of securing a VHF channel for the station that never came.
+WRTV (channel 58) was an independent television station in Asbury Park, New Jersey, United States.
+Owned by the Walter Reade Organization, it broadcast from January 22, 1954, to April 1, 1955, in hopes of securing a VHF channel for the station that never came.
 In the 1960s, Reade attempted to move the unbuilt station from channel 58 in Asbury Park to channel 68 in Newark, which was treated as an application for a new station; granted in 1970, Reade sold the permit before it went on air.

 History

-In October 1952, the Federal Communications Commission granted a construction permit to the Atlantic Video Corporation to build a new UHF television station on channel 58 in Asbury Park.
-The company was headed by Walter Reade, Jr., and proposed to place the studios in Reade's Savoy Theatre, one in a chain of cinemas he owned.
+In October 1952, the Federal Communications Commission (FCC) granted a construction permit to the Atlantic Video Corporation to build a new UHF television station on channel 58 in Asbury Park.
+The company was headed by Walter Reade Jr., and proposed to place the studios in Reade's Savoy Theatre, one in a chain of cinemas he owned.
 Originally assigned the call letters WCEE, the construction permit adopted the designation WRTV in February 1953, so as to more closely identify it with the Walter Reade organization.

 Groundbreaking for the studio and transmitter site took place on August 15, 1953, at the Eatontown Drive-In, another Reade property, which replaced the original Savoy plan.
 Reade pledged to provide independent, community-oriented service with a picture better than that received in the area from New York City's stations.
 It was also announced that plans eventually called for WRTV to move from Eatontown to larger quarters in Asbury Park.

 Television is, in our opinion, a fascinating, challenging new development in the field of showmanship—the same type of showmanship that is inherent in the motion picture industry.